oVirt/ovirt-site/source/feature/networklinking.html.md

     * plugged

-    * wire
+    * wired

 *   Deprecating the active property under VM NIC
 *   Deprecating activate/deactivate actions
-*   Plug/unplug and connect/disconnect on a vnic, will be done via PUT action on the VM NIC
+*   Plug/unplug and wire/unwire on a vnic, will be done via PUT action on the VM NIC
     -   /api/vms/xxx/nics/yyy/

-There is no reason to have dedicated actions for plug/unplug or connect/disconnect.
+There is no reason to have dedicated actions for plug/unplug or wire/unwire.
 The original reason for having them was that edit VM nic while the VM was up used to be blocked and now we'll enable doing these actions.

 ### Benefit to oVirt